The Beginner's Guide to CORSIA Regulations

 Many aircraft operators, especially those with routes in the European Union (EU), are familiar with EU ETS’ requirement to regulate emissions.
 EU ETS will still be in place for the foreseeable future in addition to CORSIA.

 However, there are some key differences between EU ETS and CORSIA.
-While EU ETS regulates emissions, CORSIA aims to make the international aviation industry carbon neutral by 2020.
+While EU ETS regulates emissions, CORSIA aims to make the international aviation industry carbon neutral from 2020.
 This requires the aviation industry to offset emissions by purchasing credits that support projects dedicated to removing carbon from the atmosphere or create clean energy.

 A Phased Approach

 CORSIA is broken into phases.
 The monitoring phase is mandatory for all CORSIA-eligible operators beginning on January 1, 2019, and the offsetting phase will not be mandatory for a few years.

 All operators who meet the eligibility criteria (hyperlink to “How to tell if CORSIA affects you”) should submit an Emissions Monitoring Plan for state approval by September 30, 2018.
 Submission by this date is no longer mandatory but ensures operators will receive either approval or edit requirements by November 30, 2018.
 The firm deadline for Emissions Monitoring Plan submissions is February 28, 2019.

 These dates are approaching quickly, so you should act now to check your eligibility and create a plan to being begin monitoring your emissions.
 Keep in mind that is it mandatory to begin monitoring your emissions on January 1, 2019.

 Offsetting emissions is in the phased part of the plan and is not mandatory right away.
 In fact, it will be route dependent until 2027, when all international routes (with a few exceptions) will require offsetting when flown by CORSIA-eligible operators.
 To learn more about the phases, read our follow-up post "How CORSIA Will Affect You."